-Ensure your team understands the Math Video Challenge Official Rules + Terms of Participation.
-See answers to common questions for students and team advisors.
+Ensure your team understands the Math Video Challenge Official Rules + Terms of Participation before getting started.

-Math Video Challenge is a contest for students and a learning experience, which means the students must do all of the work for the video.
-Look through the Outside Help Guidelines to learn more about how to distinguish between appropriate advising and inappropriate outside help.
+This is a contest and a learning experience for students, so students must do all of the work.
+See how to distinguish between appropriate advising and inappropriate outside help.

-Including music and other audiovisual content can add a spark to your video...but you must follow the rules!
-Look through the Copyrighted Materials Guidelines to learn more about how to include video clips, music, images, sound effects and other content while still following the contest rules.
+Including music and audiovisual content can add a spark to your video...but you must follow the rules!
+Learn how to include video clips, music, images, sound effects and other content while still following the contest rules.

 Learning to use new technology is an important part of this program, but you still can produce a video for free.
-Look through the Technical Guidelines to learn more about what is required and recommended for Math Video Challenge submissions.
+Learn more about what is technically required and recommended for Math Video Challenge submissions.

 See how Math Video Challenge submissions will be scored by judges.
 Learn more about what judges are looking for as they evaluate a video's mathematical content, communication, creativity, real-world scenario and adherence to rules.

-We prefer for team advisors to request parent/guardian permission online through the Math Video Challenge website, but teams also may use this offline form.
-Please type or print neatly and then ensure the parent/guardian has signed the form.
+We prefer to receive parent/guardian permission online through the MATHCOUNTS website, but teams also may use this offline form.
+Please type or print neatly and ensure the parent/guardian has signed the form.

-Teams are allowed to feature other minors or adults who are not one of the 4 registered team members, but anyone who appears in your video must sign a video release.
-For anyone under 18 years of age, a parent/guardian is required to sign a video release, which the team advisor should keep on file.
+Anyone who appears in a video and is not one of the 4 team members must sign a video release.
+For anyone under 18 years of age, a parent/guardian must sign a video release, which the team advisor keeps on file.

-Teams are allowed to feature other minors or adults who are not one of the 4 registered team members, but anyone who appears in your video must sign a video release.
-If your dad reluctantly agrees to that cameo in what becomes a scene-stealing performance in your video...make sure your team advisor has a video release for him on file!
+Anyone who appears in a video and is not one of the 4 team members must sign a video release.
+If your dad has a cameo in your video...make sure your team advisor has a video release for him on file!